semonte/sisu/README.md

 ## What is this? 🤔

 sisu mounts AWS resources as a local filesystem.
 Use the tools you already know - `grep`, `cat`, `diff`, `vim` - instead of wrestling with JSON and the AWS CLI.
-Currently supports S3, SSM, IAM, VPC, Lambda, and EC2.
+Currently supports S3, SSM, IAM, VPC, Lambda, EC2, and Secrets Manager.

 ## Install 📦